eNMS-automation/eNMS/docs/services/default_services.rst

    :align: center

 Configuration parameters for creating this service instance:
+- All Netmiko parameters (see above)
+- All Validation parameters (see above)
 - ``Command`` CLI command to send to the device
 - ``confirmation1`` first expected confirmation question prompted by the device
 - ``response1`` response to first confirmation question prompted by the device